Operation-Hope/paper-trail-api/docs/LOCAL_DEVELOPMENT.md

 This guide shows how to load the [DIME campaign finance dataset](https://huggingface.co/datasets/Dustinhax/tyt) from Huggingface into a local database for development and analysis.

-**No AWS credentials required** - data streams directly from Huggingface.

 ## Dataset Overview

 - **915 million** contribution records (1979-2024)